Hanif Hamir: International career

 Hanif was fielded by caretaker head coach Rui Capela for two friendlies against Sri Lanka in June 2024.
 That following October, he was selected for the 2024 ASEAN Championship qualification two-legged affair against Timor-Leste, and made a second-half appearance in the second leg that finished 0–0.

 On 25 March 2025, Hanif was deployed by new national team tactician Fabio Maciel to start the first group game of the 2027 AFC Asian Cup qualification against Lebanon in Qatar.
 The Wasps were defeated 5–0.
 After a 1–0 friendly defeat on 5 June to Sri Lanka away in Bangkok where he was utilised as a substitute, Maciel reinstated him in central defence and gave him the armband for the second Asian Cup qualifying group game at home against Bhutan and this time the Wasps came out as 2–1 victors.
 Hanif was kept in the backline against Yemen in the two games that were for the Asian Cup qualification in October 2025, but a poor showing by the Wasps resulted in two defeats home and away.

+On 31 March 2026, Hanif partnered Nurikhwan Othman as the starting centre-backs against Bhutan in the final fixture of the Asian Cup qualification, and the Wasps were beaten 2–1 in the game.
+The following June, Hanif reprised his starting role under Ali Mustafa for the 2026 ASEAN Championship qualification games against Timor-Leste.
+Unfortunately he could not prevent the Crocs from scoring three times in each match, eliminating Brunei from the Hyundai Cup.